-The Grado PS2000e’s are the Best Headphones Money Can Buy
+Grado PS2000e Review: The Best Hi-Fi Headphones Money Can Buy

 The Grado PS1000 was the company’s original flagship headphone.
 And since it was introduced nearly a decade ago, it’s been nearly peerless in the hi-fi headphone realm — What Hi-Fi proclaimed that “headphones can’t get much better than this.”
 Just this past summer though, Grado finally announced the next generation of its flagship headphone, the PS2000e ($2,695).
 John Grado, the CEO of Grado Labs, claims that the PS2000e is the company’s best headphone ever.
 And just like Grado’s other headphones, the PS2000e is made in Brooklyn.|

 The Good: The Grado Professional Series PS2000e headphones are the best Grado headphones that we’ve ever listened to, and one of the best performing headphones we’ve listened to period.
 We should caveat that by also adding that the PS2000e serves a specific, no compromises critical listener.
 They are unapologetically professional.
 The PS2000e produces as naturally as we’ve ever heard.
 They are designed with a metal and maple hybrid inner chamber, which helps eliminate ringing and distortions, and Grado has avoided imbuing these headphones with any kind of sound profile you might see in most consumer-grade headphones.
 The sound is truly authentic.
 If you’re a critical listener, they’ll have you grinning from ear to ear as you throw every song on your playlist at it.